vfarcic/cncf-demo/manuscript/access/README.md

 * **Hexa** has not yet been implemented.
 Please let us know (by opening an issue) if you would like to contribute the implementation.
 * **Dex** has not yet been implemented.
 Please let us know (by opening an issue) if you would like to contribute the implementation.
-* **Athenz** has not yet been implemented.
-Please let us know (by opening an issue) if you would like to contribute the implementation.
 * **Keycloak** has not yet been implemented.
 Please let us know (by opening an issue) if you would like to contribute the implementation.
 * **Paralus** has not yet been implemented.
 Please let us know (by opening an issue) if you would like to contribute the implementation.
 * **OpenFGA** has not yet been implemented.
 Please let us know (by opening an issue) if you would like to contribute the implementation.